The Marvel Actress Who Almost Starred in The Hunger Games instead of Jennifer Lawrence

 In the end, Ross ended up choosing Jennifer Lawrence, but that didn’t close doors on Steinfeld’s career.
 Since then, the actress has starred in several prominent feature films.

-Among them are two Pitch Perfect, Bumblebee, Spider-Man: Into the Spider-Verse, as well as series like the aforementioned Hawkeye and Arcane, from Netflix.
+Among them are two Pitch Perfect, Bumblebee, Spider-Man: Into the Spider-Verse, as well as series like the aforementioned Hawkeye and Netflix’s Arcane.

-The Hunger Games is still getting a prequel movie, Song of the Birds and the Serpents, so who knows, maybe we’ll see Steinfeld in the franchise.
+The Hunger Games is still getting a prequel movie, A Song of Birds and Serpents, so maybe we’ll see Steinfeld in the franchise.

+This post The Marvel Actress Who Almost Starred in The Hunger Games instead of Jennifer Lawrence was first published on Cinema Observatory.